 - Baking soda

 - Mix corn flour, food colouring and vinegar to achieve a thick liquid consistency.
 You want it to be thick but very much still a LIQUID- otherwise it won’t explode from the bag.

 - Fill the bag at least 1/3 of the way with a mixture.
 The fuller the bags are the bigger the explosions.
 Re-mix them just before the experiment as the corn flour starts to solidify when left to sit.

 - Make the baking soda bombs: Lay a square of kitchen paper towel flat and place approx. 1-2 tablespoons of baking soda in the middle.
 The more you use for each bag the bigger the reaction between the active ingredients, and the bigger the explosion.

 - Fold over the towel to prevent the powder falling out

 - Place a baking soda bomb into the paint bag.
 Then very quickly seal the bag.
 I found it helped to have the bag mostly sealed before adding the baking soda bomb.
 The bags will slowly expand, getting bigger and bigger until they POP

 - As they pop they send beautiful colours bursting out, creating BEAUTIFUL chalk art.

-You Might Also Enjoy 5 Fun Science Experiments for Kids to try at home
+You May Also Enjoy 5 Fun Science Experiments for Kids to try at home

-Over to you now!
-Did you try any of these science experiments for kids?
+Have your say!
+Did you try any of these summer science experiments for kids?
 How did you get on?
 Tell us in the comments below!